Why are we doing this?

 Step 2: Open the file to install the application

-Step 3: Open the Bark Desktop App
+Step 3: Open Bark from your Applications folder

-Step 4: Log In with your parent credentials
+Step 4: Log in with your parent credentials

 Step 5: Plug your child's iOS device into the computer